Rosefleur/Rosefleur/README.md

 - 👀 I’m interested in Crypto
 - 🌱 I’m currently learning Mandarin and Business Trade
 - 💞️ I’m looking to collaborate on Anything
-- 📫 How to reach me lolaa.ajaa12@gmail.com
+- 📫 How to reach me chat

 <!---
 Rosefleur/Rosefleur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.